 - If you are sick, get tested.

 - Support your workers to get vaccinated when they are eligible.

-- Display this poster in your staff room.
+- Display suitable signage in your workplace.